 …pop-up a window on the top of your screen, where you can select the publishing date and time for the tweet.
 You can also repeat the tweet by adding more schedules.

 Voila!
 Your tweet is all scheduled and ready to be automatically published on its time.

-Imagine the things you can focus on once you don't have to worry about maintaining social media accounts' consistency by posting manually.
+Imagine the things you can focus on once you don’t have to worry about maintaining the consistency of social media accounts by posting manually.

-As a social media marketer, you have an obligation to manage upcoming events and product launch on social media while maintaining the daily dose of tweets throughout the days across the month.
+As a social media marketer, you have an obligation to manage upcoming events and product launches on social media while maintaining the daily dose of tweets throughout the days across the month.